alexhwilliams/blog.teddyhyde.com/_posts/2013-04-05-using-hyde-transformations.md

 published: true
 ---

-Hyde Transforms allow you to customize your editor.
+Hyde Transforms allow you to customize the Teddy Hyde editor.
 Technically a Hyde transform is a bit of JSON which the Teddy Hyde editor loads and then adds menu items which allow you to do special insertions and more.

 Use these rake tasks to learn more.